 If you’re fairly new to diving there are a lot of advantages to joining a local club.
 We are a friendly crowd and welcome new people to come along and meet us.
-We meet regularly throughout the winter on a Wednesday evening and in the summer months we go diving.
 We have two boats, with permanent moorings in Brighton Marina and this is where most of our dives are based from.
 The boats are both fast RIBs and have an operating range of up to 15 nautical miles from the Marina entrance.
-After the dive you will often find us in the bar of the West Quay.

-As we are a club, not a commercial operation, we do not have equipment for hire.
+We are a club, not a commercial operation, so we do not have equipment for hire.
 You will need to supply your own full set of equipment starting with drysuit, BCD jacket, regulators and cylinders, as well as other safety items such as a DSMB and torch.

-The cost of diving from our RIBs which are permanently moored in Brighton Marina is around £10 for inshore/reef dives and £10 to £20 for an offshore/wreck dive.
+The cost of diving from our RIBs which are permanently moored in Brighton Marina is £22.50 per dive.

 Tides off Brighton run at about 1 knot.
 This is fast enough to make for interesting drift dives, but slow enough to be manageable if you want to stop and look at something interesting.

 But what Brighton is really good for is the wrecks.
 The English Channel offers some of the best wreck diving in the world, with hundreds of large shipwrecks in diveable depths.
 Off Brighton alone there are over 50 shipwrecks within 15 miles of the marina entrance.
 Apart from the thrill of diving the wrecks themselves, they also form huge artificial reefs which are havens for a wide variety of marine life.